Part 20: GPIO Input Mode Internal Circuitry — How the Chip "Hears" External Signals

 9

-The newly added read_pin_state() method directly encapsulates reading from IDR:
+The newly added read() method directly encapsulates the reading of IDR:

 [[nodiscard]] State read_pin_state() const {